blackducksoftware/synopsys-operator/README.md

-# WIP : Not usable yet !!!
-We are moving components into this repository currently.

 ## Perceptor-protoform: a cloud native administration utility for your scanning platform.

 Protoform is a cloud native installation utility for blackduck's distributed system framework for scanning platforms over time